 Indian men are actually a real joy to work with.
 My own AMAZING team is comprised of all men and we form a fantastic unit and I have never once felt any attitude like they don’t want to work for a woman, something still quite common in the U.S. and Europe.
 I have to admit that I wasn’t’ quite sure how that was going to play out here actually, given the fact that India is still a very male dominated country and women are not really equals yet.
 Unlike other countries where there is complete equality, here there are still two very different sets of rules for men and women.
 This is neither right nor wrong, it is what it is.
 But it is something new for me and I simply wasn’t sure how it would affect me at work but it doesn’t affect me in the least I’m happy to report.

-The men here don’t use clothing so much as an extension of themselves like in other countries.
+The men here don’t use clothing so much as an extension of themselves like in other countries, so you may seem them wearing cargo shorts, but not wearing products you’re able to find here while looking at some of the best mens shorts.
 I work with clever, highly experienced and brilliant guys and they all have a much more casual approach to dressing than I’ve seen elsewhere.
 The biz dev, accounts guys and the upper management all look sharp but without the power suit 99% of the time.
 Now, what I do find absolutely wonderful is when the Hindus at work have gone to temple before coming into the office or were involved in a puja (ceremony ritual) and have come in wearing a tilak (the red dot on their forehead).
 I still am a bit in awe of that more so than the bindis on women for some reason.
 I also find it lovely when there is a very important puja and the gentlemen will come in wearing formal Indian apparel.

 Socializing with men at work is really different in India too given that it is almost non-existent.
 Throughout Europe and in the U.S. we mix and mingle without really thinking twice about it with both female AND male colleagues from work for lunch and happy hour.
 For me I was most comfortable either going with my own team or with just the executive team but it was always a great way to bond a bit and enrich the working relationship.
 When I worked with the online marketing company in Barcelona, we held an annual summer beach party with the entire company.
 We had 200+ people from work in swimming costumes with all the girls in bikinis, eating and drinking cocktails, playing football and even dancing on the beach to a DJ spinning groovy house tunes on the sand.
 Now I just shake my head and laugh when I try to imagine that same scenario here in India.
 Again, not right or wrong, it’s just different.